5 Most Common Causes of Persistent Concussion Symptoms

 - Tunnel Vision

 The treatment for this is simple and not what you may think.
 Research done at The University of Buffalo shows that sub-symptom threshold exercise is the best treatment for helping this dysregulation.
 Sub-symptom threshold exercise is determined by a "Buffalo Treadmill Test".
 This is a simple walking test that allows the clinician to determine the patient's maximum heart rate without increasing symptoms.
+Once an athlete has recovered from their concussion and a return to play decision must be made, a concussion doctor will further test this mechanism along with others by using the "Chicago Blackhawks Test."

 #2 Metabolic / Inflammatory / Hormonal